 Due to the bankruptcy and the lack of a responsible party, emergency landfill maintenance activities are being overseen by EGLE-Materials Management Division (MMD).
-A new contract with DTMB for maintenance services was just issued.
+A new contract with DTMB for maintenance services was issued in 2019.
 It includes gas probe monitoring to make sure gas is not migrating off-site and leachate collection.
 While MMD maintains the landfill with limited funding to minimize risk of public exposure, MMD is not responsible for the requirements in Section 1 of the ROP.
 Blue Skies Energy (BSE) collects the gas and fulfills the regulatory requirements in Section 2 of the ROP.
-Five to six new gas collection wells were installed in the last couple of years that BSE paid for because they want the gas.
+Six (6) replacement gas wells were installed in June 2018 to allow better collection of landfill gas from the Cell 2 area where previously installed gas wells were no longer producing gas.
+BSE paid for well replacement because they want the gas.
 Should gas collection not be completed, the gas would be directly emitted to the air resulting in emissions of methane (CH4), carbon dioxide (CO2), hydrogen sulfide (H2S), hazardous air pollutants (HAP) and other air toxics, and potentially causing odor issues for the area.